 Account linking flow -

-There are 3 steps required to perform account linking using our tokenization flow - starting with a customer object creation and ending with a payment method object (to be used during the payment step).
+There are 2 steps required to perform account linking using our tokenization flow - starting with a customer object creation and ending with creating a payment method.

 Whenever possible, it is recommended for merchants to display the end user’s eWallet balance at checkout page to maximize payment success rates.
-Refer to get account balance documentation to retrieve the end user’s current balance.
+Refer to the Get Account Balance/Paymment Method Details API to retrieve the end user’s current balance.

 There may be cases where the saved token might be invalid such as when the customer changes their login credentials with the eWallet provider or has revoked access from the eWallet platform.
 Merchant needs to initiate authorization again when this happens.
 There are two ways on how the merchant is notified of invalid tokens:

-During direct debit.
-If the response has the failure reason: INVALID_PAYMENT_METHOD_ERROR
+- During direct debit.
+If the response has the failure reason: